Best Payment Services Bank! Tyro Best Payment Services Bank at Australian Business Banking Awards 2018

 2. Know the meaning of “Authorisation”

-The authorisation process undertaken by your payment terminal confirms that the card used in the payment transaction has not been blocked by the card issuer and has sufficient funds to cover the transaction value.
+The authorisation process undertaken by your payment machine confirms that the card used in the payment transaction has not been blocked by the card issuer and has sufficient funds to cover the transaction value.

 Authorisation may return an “approval”, however this does not mean that the card is being used by the genuine cardholder.
 It is important to consider this when processing Mail Order/Telephone Order (MOTO) transactions as you can’t see the person holding the card.
 So remember, chargebacks may still be received even when authorisation/approval is provided.